laiqujan/bayesian-analysis/README.md

  $ BC        : int  1 2 1 3 1 1 1 1 1 1 ...
  $ Resolution: int  1 1 1 1 1 1 1 1 1 1 ...
 </code> </pre>
+We have one new variable, Submitter Recent Bug Count (SBC); this indicates how active is bug submitter is in the community (i.e., how many bug reports have been submitted by a particular submitter in the last 90 days).
+Software systems evolve rapidly.
+Thus inactive people are likely to submit invalid bug reports.
+We did not use that feature for CSS because, in CSS, people keep themselves updated.
+Thus, unlikely to have any effect.

 ### Material Used

 1. Book: Statistical Rethinking : A Bayesian Course with Examples in R and STAN By Richard McElreath, https://doi.org/10.1201/9780429029608